fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ## Storing Index and Vertex Data Under Single Buffer

-Any material on OpenGL separates vertex and index data between buffers, this is because the [vertex_buffer_object](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_vertex_buffer_object.txt) spec strongly urges to do so, the reasoning for this is that different GL implementations may have different memory type requirements, so having the index data in its own buffer allows the driver to decide the optimal storage strategy.
+Most material on OpenGL that touch on indexed drawing will separate vertex and index data between buffers, this is because the [vertex_buffer_object](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_vertex_buffer_object.txt) spec strongly recommends to do so, the reasoning for this is that different GL implementations may have different memory type requirements, so having the index data in its own buffer allows the driver to decide the optimal storage strategy.

 This was useful when there were were several ways to attach GPUs to the main system, technically there still are, but AGP was completely phased out by PCIe about a decade ago and regular PCI ports aren't really used for this anymore save a few cases.

-So managing two buffers for indexed geometry is no longer advantageous.
+The overhead that comes with managing an additional buffer for indexed geometry isn't as justifiable a trade off as it used to be.

-All we need to do is store the indices before the vertex data and tell OpenGL where the vertices begin, this is achieved with [`glVertexArrayVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer)'s offset parameter.
+We store the vertices and indices at known byte offsets and pass the information to OpenGL.
+For the vertices we do this with [`glVertexArrayVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer)'s `offset` parameter, and indices through [`glDrawElements`](http://docs.gl/gl4/glDrawElements)'s `indices` parameter.

 ```cpp
 GLint alignment = GL_NONE;